zithokamvalethu/lethu.github.io/_posts/2021-09-28-Day routine.md

 # CONCLUSION
-Tomorrow I plan on reading some handbook for Javascript functioms and continue with my day-to-day work.
+Tomorrow I plan on reading some handbook for Javascript functions and continue with my day-to-day work.